 With success came expansion.
 By 1717, Thomas had acquired three adjacent houses and converted them to a shop.
 This house is now number 216 Strand, the famous Twinings shop that exists today.
 After 300 years, the Twinings shop is still thriving on the Strand.

 By the time of his death, Thomas Twining was serving customers with royal connections.
-His son, Daniel was the first Twining to export tea.
-His ledgers show that in1749, Twinings tea was being sold to America.
-The Governor of Boston was a customer.
-The Governor's tea seems to have got through without mishap.
-When, a few years’ later, American patriots’ dumped English tea in Boston harbour, a distinguished writer noted: “…it was not Twinings tea the Boston rebels tossed into the sea.”
+His son, Daniel, was the first Twining to export tea and ledgers show that by 1749, Twinings tea was sold to America.
+The Governor of Boston was a customer and when American patriots dumped English tea in Boston Harbour a few years later, a distinguished writer noted: “…it was not Twinings tea the Boston rebels tossed into the sea.”

-Twinings first blends its famous English Breakfast.
+Twinings first blends its famous English Breakfast tea.

 Twinings makes tea bags for the first time.

 Twinings first blends its exclusive Lady Grey® tea – a softer, more elegant version of the original Earl Grey tea developed by Richard Twining in 1831.

 Twinings becomes a founding member of the Ethical Tea Partnership, an organization working to create a fairer, more sustainable tea industry for tea workers, farmers, and the environment.

 Twinings partners with Keurig® to produce K-Cup® Pods for the first time, introducing a fresh new way to brew the perfect cup of tea.